AdmiralArutoto/Sentiment-Retrieval-Pipeline/README.md

 ## Dataset

  Sentiment Analysis Dataset CSV.
- I used this dataset because it has mixed domains (support tickets, travel reviews, product feedback) and comes with sentiment labels, timestamps, and confidence scores, and answers the assgiment dataset limits ( <30k characters and ≤200 rows).
+ I used this dataset because it has mixed domains (support tickets, travel reviews, product feedback) and comes with sentiment labels, timestamps, and confidence scores, and is relativly lightweight ( <30k characters and ≤200 rows).
   The mixed Domains and lables give the retrieval queries something to latch onto (location, sentiment, etc..).